malliina/util/README.md

 - MSI packaging
 - Play fucks up the logback configuration jesus christ
 - More HA apps with DRBD
--- Ensure generic init script (wicket) is LSB-compliant; then ensure HA with DRBD
-- DRBD performance tests with/without IPsec
 - A sane container class for sbt-native-packager mappings that spits out settings for rpm, deb, windows
 - DB operations that return Promise[ResultSet]